 ʻIolani Palace and King Kamehameha statue

-The palace, now a national historic landmark, is open for touring.
+This building, now a national historic landmark, is open for touring.
 Begin your visit at the small side building where you can watch a video introducing you to the site and its history.

 The palace sits in the center of government for the state of Hawaii.
 The State Capital is opposite the palace, the State library next to it, and across South King street the famous statue of King Kamehameha I, the king who united the Hawaiian islands.